anshusinha26/Programming-Languages/README.md

 This project relies on the `requests` module for making HTTP requests.
 Ensure that you have it installed before running the code.

----

-This project is developed using Python and the `requests` module.
-For more details on the Nutritionix API and Sheety API and their functionalities, refer to the official documentation:

 - [Nutritionix API Documentation](https://www.nutritionix.com/business/api)
 - [Sheety API Documentation](https://sheety.co/docs/)